Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-use-google-fonts-in-a-flutter-application.md

 ## Loading a Google font for a specific Flutter widget

 The most basic approach is to set the font on a specific Text widget.
-We already have one of those in our example, so let's pick a funky font and see it in action.
+We already have one in our example, so let's pick a funky font and see it in action.

 I'll be using the [Pacifico font](https://fonts.google.com/specimen/Pacifico?query=pacifi), because it will show you best how it works.